Antonia Eiriz: Life and career

 She was born in Havana, Cuba in the neighborhood of Juanelo and was the youngest of six children.
 When she was young, she developed skills in sewing, knitting, and crafting.
 Eiriz also had polio when she was very young, and thus had to live with a disability for the rest of her life.
 She began her studies of fine arts at the Escuela Nacional de Bellas Artes "San Alejandro" in 1953.
 While there, she exhibited her work with artists that would become known as Los Once ("the group of eleven"), one of whom, Guido Llinás, would become a close friend and mentor.
 She also contributed illustrations to the magazine, Lunes, edited by Guillermo Cabrera Infante, which was a supplement of the newspaper, Revolución.
 Eiriz graduated from San Alejandro in 1957.

 Eiriz continued to be active and influential force in the arts following the 1959 Cuban Revolution.
 In 1964, she held three solo shows (two in Cuba and one in Mexico), in which she would position herself as "one of the strongest voices in the art landscape of Cuba".
 That same year she would unveil one of her most known works, La Anunciación.
 In 1966 she would exhibit with Raúl Martínez at the Casa del Lago in Mexico's Autonomous National University, and the following year later at the 23rd Salon de Mai in Paris, France.
 Eiriz's career took a sharp turn by the end of the decade when her 1968 work Una tribuna para la paz democratica ("a platform for democratic peace") was deemed "defeatist" by the Cuban government, which effectively marked her as a dissident.
 She abruptly ceased painting that year and withdrew from many artistic circles, thereafter devoting her life and talents largely to Cuban crafts as well as teaching and mentoring emerging artists privately.

 Eiriz attained permission from the Cuban government to move to the United States in 1993 as a result of her declining health due to depression.
 Upon arriving in the US she returned to painting and lived the final two years of her life in Miami, Florida.
-Eiriz had finished over 25 large oil format paintings before her passing, one to mark each of the 25 years in which she had refrained from painting due to censorship.
+Eiriz had finished over 25 large oil format paintings before her death, one to mark each of the 25 years in which she had refrained from painting due to censorship.
 Eiriz died on March 9, 1995, of heart failure in Miami, Florida.